Home ITCGlobal impactWater hyacinths: Use them or lose them?

 Funded byNWO

-Figure 1: Schematic of the holistic approach of the WHYimprove project
+Figure 1: Schematic of the holistic approach of the WHYimprove project (pictograms by flaticon.com)

 2. Collection of stakeholder perspectives – particularly those of local farmers, fishermen, and women, but also, e.g., water managers and healthcare professionals – and integration into the development process of WHY management strategies

-3. Engaging stakeholders by co-creation efforts from the beginning throughout the project up to and including its end and evaluation; and by participatory science projects that provide ownership of the WHY management challenge and potential solutions
+3. Engaging stakeholders by co-creation efforts from the beginning throughout the project up to, and including its end and evaluation; and by participatory science projects that provide ownership of the WHY management challenge and potential solutions

 4. Knowledge sharing by providing open-access data, tools (mobile phone apps and a dashboard), open-access journal articles, a low-level newsletter, and by educating women on water quality and hygiene